milkytracker/MilkyTracker/platforms/android/readme.txt

 This should be compiled with Android 1.6 SDK and NDK.

-You'll need to install Eclipse or Ant too
+You'll need to install Eclipse or Ant too.

-Then symlink this dir to <android-ndk>/apps under the name "milkytracker":
-	ln -s <milkytracker>/platforms/android <android-ndk>/apps/milkytracker
-Then make symling of <milkytracker>/src dir into <milkytracker>/project/jni/milkytracker/src - this should be absolute path:
-	ln -s <milkytracker>/src <milkytracker>/project/jni/milkytracker/src
+Change your current directory to platforms/android and start the setup.sh script to load, patch SDL and set some symbolic links

 Then go to <android-ndk> dir and execute:
 	make APP=milkytracker V=1
 Hopefully it will compile the file project/libs/armeabi/libmilkytracker.so